Introduction 👋

 Nesting

-This option lets you decide, if you want the parent number format as prefix for a sub-list.
+Includes the parent number as prefix for a sub-list.

 Example: